-I always enjoy seeing the details of which themes, plugins and services bloggers and WordPress site creators are using.
-I often discover new products and useful services I might not otherwise encounter.
-So here is my current WordPress blogging stack for Flux Research plus some bonus plugins and services I use over at DanceLand.
+I always enjoy seeing the details of what themes, plugins and services bloggers and WordPress site creators are using.
+I often discover new products that way and often see an endorsement for a useful service I might not otherwise encounter.
+So here is my current WordPress blogging stack for Flux Research plus some bonus plugins and services I use over at DanceLand or for research and writing.

-The list actually doesn’t stack that well but I still dig the metaphor.
-I should note that a friend of mine derides the use of the word stack for anything but limited technical references.
-However I think the metaphor of the stack is quite useful.
+A friend of mine derides the use of the word stack for anything but limited technical references.
+However I think the metaphor of the stack is quite useful and works well enough for matters at hand.
 Plus everybody’s doing it!

 Platform: The Open Web